softwarecrash/Daly2MQTT/README.md

 Little Program for ESP82XX to get the Daly BMS data to web and MQTT

 # Features:
-- introducing support for ESP-01 (with limited features)
+- introducing support for ESP-01s (1MB flash, with limited features)
 - captive portal for wifi and MQTT config
 - config in webinterface
 - switching MOS gates over webinterface, MQTT and via web at /set?loadstate, set SOC over MQTT